 Today over 4 million Russian-speaking people live in the United States.
+Approximately 250,000 of them are residing in Georgia, Atlanta, Florida, North Carolina, South Carolina, Alabama and Tennessee.
 They have a very unique mentality, which combines the rich traditions of the Russian culture with the American worldview and their experiences living in the U.S. We would like to talk in more detail about these Russian-Americans.

 The history of immigration to the U.S.